turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 * Sitting in the queue
 * Client
 * Client Connection / Handle
-* Polling
+* Polling vs Push
 * Retrieving a message
-* Timeout / what goes wrong
+* Timeout / Repeat / Problems

 ## In Practice